Speculative fiction that reimagines the president’s “9/11 Address to the Nation” from 2001:

-Today, our world saw evil—the very worst of human nature—but the world also saw some of the best of humanity: with the daring of the many rescue workers, with the caring for strangers and neighbors who came to give blood and help in any way they could, with the joining of hands and hearts here and all over the globe.
+Today, our world saw evil—humanity that degrades and destroys life—but the world also saw life-giving, life-affirming humanity: with the daring of the many rescue workers, with the caring for strangers and neighbors who came to give blood and help in any way they could, with the joining of hands and hearts here and all over the globe.

 Immediately following the first attack, I implemented our government’s emergency response plans.
 Our emergency teams are working in New York City and Washington D.C. to help with local rescue efforts.
 Our first priority is to get help to those who have been injured, and to take every precaution to protect humanity against further attacks here and around the world.
 Beyond this, the functions of our government and economy will continue without interruption.